 Spitfire Audio Orchestral Swarm – Oceans Alive

 Hello, and welcome back to Music Nation.
-This week we’re looking at a unusual virtual library from Spitfire Audio, another in the recent line of increasingly esoteric products from the company that will surely strike a note with those seeking more diverse sound pallets.
+This week we’re looking at a rather unusual library from Spitfire Audio’s recent line of increasingly esoteric products that will surely strike a note with those seeking diverse sound pallets.

-Spitfire Audio are the masters of detail, and thanks to the incredible efforts invested in capturing every last nuisance of a recorded instrument, even the quietest note has a powerful impact on your arrangments.
-With high profile collaborations and increasingly distinctive products, the company is clearly adventuring out into deeper waters with the 2017 range.
+(Review updated July 2022) Spitfire Audio are the master of detail, and thanks to the incredible efforts invested in capturing every last nuisance of a recorded instrument, even the quietest note has a powerful impact on your arrangements.
+With high-profile collaborations and increasingly distinctive products, the company is clearly adventuring out into deeper waters with the 2017 range.

 Let’s get this whopping 50gig Library downloaded and installed, and see what surprises are on offer this time.

-Orchestral Swarm is a unique orchestral library featuring hi and low string ensemble, woodwinds and brass.
-While that in itself is nothing out of the ordinary, the process the instruments were recorded in is.
-The concept involved is what Spitfire dub ‘the pointillistic effect’, an animated sustained note or chord perform with short staccato notes at random intervals.
-With many players in the group performing in this way the result this has the same effect overall as sustain, but with a moving, alive texture.
+Orchestral Swarm is a unique orchestral library featuring high and low-string ensembles, woodwinds and brass.
+While that in itself is nothing out of the ordinary, the process the instruments were recorded is.
+The concept involved is what Spitfire dubs ‘the pointillistic effect’, an animated sustained note or chord perform with short staccato notes at random intervals.
+With many players in the group performing in this way, the result has the same effect overall as sustain, but with a moving, alive texture.
 There is much emphasis on the random nature of the performance, the slight mistakes and the human error.

-Most of the library was recorded at British Grove Sound in secrecy for use on Hans Zimmers Radiohead collaboration for the new BBC Planet Earth II theme, only to be extended with a full orchestra at a later date for the release version we have here.
-The alternate location to the regular Air Studios features a much drier, more organic and intimate feel than the previous libraries.
-A totally new signal chain consisting of a Neve 88r console with vintage EMI pres and mics, all recorded on a smaller stage with a more formative sound from the new environment.
+Most of the library was recorded at British Grove Sound in secrecy for use on a recent Hans Zimmer/Radiohead collaboration for the new BBC Planet Earth II theme, only to be extended with a full orchestra at a later date for the release version we have here.
+The alternate location to the regular Air Studios features a much drier, more organic and more intimate feel than the previous libraries.
+A totally new signal chain consisting of a Neve 88r console with vintage EMI mics and pres, all recorded on a smaller stage with a more formative sound from the new environment.

-Somewhat unusual for a Spitfire Audio libraries though, there are only 7 Patches included, with individual articulation banks to help easy CPU load if required.
-I did quickly check the manual to see if I was missing anything during the install as usually Spitfire Audio provide many assorted patches, sometimes extra synths, and almost always curated presets and experimental patches to accompany the main core, but not this time.
+Somewhat unusual for a Spitfire Audio library though, there are only 7 Patches included, with individual articulation banks to help ease CPU load if required.
+I did quickly check the manual to see if I was missing anything during the installation as usually Spitfire Audio provide many assorted patches, sometimes extra synths, and almost always curated presets and experimental patches to accompany the main core, but not this time.

 Each of the patches includes a number of articulation styles, as well as your typical dynamics and variation controls which you’ll want permanently patched to your MIDI controller.
 Interesting duel-reverb controls add surprisingly lush results, and the 5-channel mic mixer allows you to enable extra mic recordings if required.